octue/twined-server/README.md

 ## Developer notes

-**Documentation for use of the library is [here](https://{{library_name}}.readthedocs.io).
-You don't need to pay attention to the following unless you plan to develop {{library_name}} itself.**
+**Documentation for use of the library is [here](https://twined-server.readthedocs.io).
+You don't need to pay attention to the following unless you plan to develop twined-server itself.**

-### Getting started

-1. Click 'use this template' to the top right, and away you go.
-2. Search for `{{` in your new repository.
-Do search and replace for the various terms - it's obvious what they are, like replace `{{github_username}}` with your github username!
-3. Set up the license you need in `LICENSE`.
-4. If you need to deploy to pypi, you have to do the first deploy manually - travis can't do that for you.
-[See the packaging instructions](https://packaging.python.org/tutorials/distributing-packages/#uploading-your-project-to-pypi).

 ### Pre-Commit